trigonated/CTWTopHeadlines/README.md

 This project contains both **Unit** and **Instrumented UI** Tests.
 These tests do not affect the API call quota since they use "mock"/fake API calls.

-**WARNING:** Please disable biometric/fingerprint authentication and it is also recommended that

 ## Screenshots

 ![Screenshot](doc/ss1.png "Screenshot")